The Liver Tumor Segmentation Benchmark (LiTS): Discussion

-Experience from organizing LiTS two times has taught us lessens relevant for future medical segmentation benchmark challenges and their organizers.
-Given that many of the algorithms that participated int his study offered good liver segmentation results compared to liver, it seems valuable to label evaluate liver tumors based on their different characteristics in terms of size and type.
-Since almost all submitted methods are based on deep learning architectures, the number of 131 training instances should be increased to avoid segmentation performance limits.
-To mitigate this issue, the costly and time-consuming data acquisition process could be made more efficient by using better and improved semi-automatic segmentation techniques.
-This can be seen as an indicator to split future LiTS challenges in order to attract submissions for more semi-automatic methods.
+Organizing LiTS has taught us lessons relevant for future medical segmentation benchmark challenges and their organizers.
+Given that many of the algorithms in this study offered good liver segmentation results compared to tumors, it seems valuable to evaluate liver tumor segmentation based on their different size, type, and occurrence per volume.
+Generating large labeled datasets is time-consuming and costly.
+It might be more efficiently performed by advanced semi-automated methods, thereby helping to bridge the gap to a fully automated solution.

-Further, we recommended to provide multiple ground truth segmentation.
-However modern methods e.g. Deep Convolutional Neural Networks are able to overcome operator dependent annotation or errors in the training data that are present when only a single rater labels each case.
-Comparing results of LiTS's to previous liver (and tumor) challenges it is adviced to provide larger training data sets because state-of-the-art methods highly benefit from larger training datasets.

-Moreover, we suggest that future organizers consider the desired outcome before offering normalized and preprocessed data.
-The advantage of offering a normalized dataset with standardized resolution and homogenized gray-level distributions or even crops helps to compare the trained models provided by participants.
-Furthermore, it supports potential participants to overcome initial difficulties and can lead to more contributions.
-However, the trend towards deep learning methods increases the importance of data preprocessing.
-If preprocessing methods are relevant, we advice to offer the original data in a standardized data format s.a.
-Nifti and provide interface instructions for common programming languages s.a.
-Python, R and Matlab.